android2221/arduino-projects/heads-up-light/README.md

 PVC Conduit Cement

 ## Code Disclaimer
-I am not a C++ developer, so it's not as polished as it might be from someone with more experience.
+I am not a C++ developer :shrug:, use at your own risk.
 The light controlling code was harvested from a previous project in this repo, light-canvas.
-The original animation is called 'Pacifica' located here: https://gist.github.com/kriegsman/36a1e277f5b4084258d9af1eae29bac.
+The original animation is called 'Pacifica' located here: https://gist.github.com/kriegsman/36a1e277f5b4084258d9af1eae29bac4.

 ## Assembly
 - Flash ESP32 with ./heads-up-light/heads-up-light.ino
-- Feed USB Wiring through the conduit body outlet for battery pack.
-Attach to cable connector to hold in place
+- Feed USB Wiring through the conduit body outlet for battery pack; Attach wiring to cable connector to hold in place
 - Trim conduit tube to size
 - Cemet conduit body to the bottom of the tube
 - Cut 24 AWG stranded wire about 5 inches longer than the tube